Woman doing yoga on a Sup board

 Water sports and the rise of adapted surfing on the Cantabrian Coast

 As you can see, if blue tourism is your thing, Spain offers a variety of unique activities such as the ones we have mentioned, as well as the possibility of doing any water sport that you can imagine.
-More than a dozen marine reserves for diving and snorkeling, canoeing or kayaking or taking advantage of the favorable winds to go sailing, windsurfing or kitesurfing.
+More than a dozen marine reserves for diving and snorkelling, canoeing or kayaking or taking advantage of the favourable winds to go sailing, windsurfing or kitesurfing.
 And, of course, surfing.
 In addition to ideal destinations such as Cádiz (Andalusia) and Lanzarote, Tenerife and Las Palmas (Canary Islands), northern Spain is one of the best choices for surf fans of all levels.
 The characteristic waves of its coast allow both experienced surfers and those who want to learn how to handle a board or bodyboard to enjoy this sport.
-Although Cantabria is the most popular area for this, Galicia, Asturias and the Basque Country are also good options to surf in Spain.
+Although Cantabria is the most popular area for this, Galicia, Asturias and the Basque Country are also good options for surfing in Spain.
 There are many schools and companies that rent all the necessary equipment to catch waves for a few hours and that also offer surfcamps (accommodation and courses) for children and adults, and not just in summer.
 Another option that is really taking off recently in these destinations with a long surfing tradition are courses fully adapted for people with disabilities, due to the great therapeutic advantages that this sport offers and, ultimately, the contact with the sea.

 • A group of people doing yoga on a SUP board